W-algebras, Gaussian Free Fields and $\mathfrak{g}$-Dotsenko-Fateev integrals: Some implications for free-field correlation functions

 Using the probabilistic framework introduced in this document we describe explicitly the structure of this submodule in the case where the underlying Lie algebra is $B_2$.
-To be more specific we have the following statement: \begin{theorem} Let $\Wmod$ be the free-field module generated by acting with the generators of the $W$-algebra $B_2$ on the primary $\prim$.
-Then for generic value of $\bm c$ we have the following: \begin{itemize} \item Singular vectors at level $1$: for generic $\kappa\in\C$ and $\alpha=\kappa\omega_i^\vee$ for some $i=1,2$, we have a complex
+Namely: \begin{theorem} Let $\Wmod$ be the free-field module generated by acting with the generators of the $W$-algebra $B_2$ on the primary $\prim$.
+Then for generic value of $\bm c$ we have the following: \begin{itemize} \item Singular vectors at level $1$: for generic $\kappa\in\C$ and $\alpha=\kappa\omega_i^\vee$ for $i=1,2$, we have a complex

 where $\beta=\alpha+\gamma e_2$ if $i=1$ and $\beta=\alpha+\gamma e_1$ if $i=2$, $\iota:\bm w_{-\lambda_1}\bm l_{-\lambda_2}\mapsto\Wb_{-\lambda_1}\L_{-\lambda_2}\prim$ and where $s$ is defined by setting